 Eat Healthy Foods

 Focus on eating a diet rich in fruits, vegetables, whole grains, and lean meats.
-Drink enough water to stay well hydrated.
-What you eat and drink can have an impact on sperm function, motility, and male fertility.
+Drink when you’re thirsty to make sure you stay well-hydrated.
+Water, unsweetened tea, low-fat milk are great options – try to limit sugar-sweetened beverages.
+What you eat and drink can support healthy sperm function, motility, and male fertility.

 Stay Physically Active

-Physical activity and moderate exercise are thought to be beneficial.
+Physical activity and moderate exercise may help support healthy sperm quality.
 Aim for at least 30 minutes of moderate physical activity (walking, running, cycling, swimming, etc.) each day.

 Avoid Excess Alcohol